 It’s important to prune your fruit bearing trees to improve the overall health of the tree, the amount of fruit it produces and to prevent the tree from attracting unwanted animals.
 In this article I share with you the basics of pruning your apple tree.

-HOW TO PRUNE APPLE TREES
+HOW TO PRUNE AN APPLE TREE

 CHOOSING A BRANCH DESIGN